vdesabou/kafka-docker-playground/sasl-ssl/README.md

-# Kerberos
+# Kerberos with SSL encryption

 ## Description

-This is a deployment with no SSL encryption, and Kerberos GSSAPI authentication:
+This is a deployment with SSL encryption, and SASL_SSL or 2 way SSL authentication:

 * 1 zookeeper
 * 1 broker